RoboKamu/CarTune/README.md

 ## </>💻Software
 Drivers based on RISC-V ASM <br />
-Flowchart for the main code:
+Flowchart for the main code: <br />
 ![Flowchart Image](./resources/images/flowchart.jpg)
 The simplified green switch case is a simplification of the code that describes how to change the clock based on the button pressed.
 Button actions are respectively ↑HOUR-UP; ↓HOURS-DOWN; ↑MIN-UP; ↓MIN-DOWN; as mentioned in the hardware section.
 <br />